The Acholi/Acoli people are a Luo nation from Acholiland in Northern Uganda(Gulu, Amuru, Kitgum and Pader Districts) and Magwe County in South Sudan.

-Men put in circles on the floor and played the harp (ennanga) while the women danced the Apiti.
-It was performed at weddings or beer festivities.
+Performed at weddings or beer festivities, Men sat in circles on the floor playing the harp while the women danced the Apiti.

-Traditionally, a young man depended on his lineage head and elders for permission to marry and for the material goods required for bride-wealth; elders of the woman's lineage were also much involved in the discussions and negotiations surrounding the marriage.
+Traditionally, a young man depended on his lineage head and elders for permission to marry.
+Elders from the woman's lineage were also much involved in the discussions and negotiations surrounding the marriage.

-Bride prices have varied over time but usually included iron objects, domestic animals, and money in the twentieth century.
-Marriage has been typically patrilocal and patriarchal, with the husband and father as the undisputed head of the household.
+Bride prices have varied over time but usually included iron objects, domestic animals and money in the twentieth century.
+Marriage has been typically patriarchal, with the husband and father as the undisputed head of the household.

-Although polygamy has often been presented as an ideal, limited means have always made it rare in practice.
-Children are highly prized, and historically a couple did not set up their household until the birth of their first child, living until then in the household of the husband's mother.
+Although polygamy has often been ideal, restrictions have made it rare.
+Children are highly prized, and historically, a couple did not set up their household until the birth of their first child.
+They lived with the husband's mother until then.

-Childlessness is one of the most severe misfortunes imaginable; women are typically blamed, the marriage ends, or the husband takes a second wife.
+Childlessness is one of the most severe misfortunes imaginable.
+The woman always takes the blame; the marriage ends, or the husband takes a second wife.

 Judith Hanna, 'African Dance and the Warrior Tradition.
 Journal of Asian and African Studies, XII, 1-4